Fork me on GitHub

 AI Assembly

-AI Assembly is a Machanism feature for turning a plain-language request into the first working version of an application or major feature.
-Instead of only generating isolated code snippets, it helps assemble a more practical project foundation by combining AI generation with curated library information from the Machanism ecosystem.
+AI Assembly is a Machanism feature that helps turn a plain-language request into the first working version of an application or a major feature.
+Instead of producing only isolated code snippets, it helps assemble a practical project foundation by combining AI generation with curated library information.

 Reference: https://machanism.org/ai-assembly/index.html